 Covid-19 made 2020 a very difficult year for everyone.
 The Woodchester Mansion Trust is a small charity with a big repair bill for the Mansion – in excess of £5m.
 90% of our income is earned between April and the end of October.
-Last year we were unable to open as usual at the start of April due to lockdown and by the summer the situation looked bleak.
+In 2020 we were unable to open as usual at the start of April due to lockdown and by the summer the situation looked bleak.
 As a charity we are required to hold an emergency fund but despite drastic economies this was going down.
 However, we received a government small business grant of £10k in May 2020 and at the end of June we were delighted to receive a grant from the Heritage Emergency Fund.
 This helped with re-opening the Mansion to the public in early August.
 The Covid-secure Open Days went well and brought a small amount of much-needed revenue.

 In August 2020 we applied to the government Culture Recovery Fund for Heritage for support over the winter.
 At the end of September we were very pleased to hear that we had been successful.
-The grant is helping us meet essential overheads and staff costs until 31 Mar 2021.
+The grant helped us meet essential overheads and staff costs until 31 Mar 2021.
 It also included funding for consultancy on improving our business and adapting for the post-covid era.
 We have found the advice very useful and hope that we will be able to continue our mission of conserving the historic Mansion.

 We were able to meet the necessary conditions, including providing matched funding from our own resources, for a project to repair of the roofs on both the Ironing Room and the adjacent part of the North Range.
 The stone chimneys on the N Range will be restored too, and the grant includes repair of damaged stonework on two east facing windows in the corridors in the South Range.
-The total cost of the work is well over £400,000.
+The total cost of the work was well over £400,000.